Thumbnail Project

 - Type the word "back" in the bottom right cell

-- In the thumbnail gallery, place a named anchor in the cell next to each image.
+- In the thumbnail gallery, place a named anchor in the cell next to each image, but inside the same cell.
+Resize the column if you need to make room for it.

 - Insert>named anchor or Ctrl+alt+a